Reave

 One of my core contributions was developing a modular HUD notification system that designers and engineers could easily extend.
 This system delivered networked real-time updates across quests, inventory, exploration, and combat events, connecting communication between systems on both server and client and improving the clarity of player feedback.
 I also engineered a multi-choice NPC dialog framework that supported branching conversation trees, enabling more dynamic player agency and narrative depth.

-I worked on a weapons system refactor, re-architecting a complex and difficult-to-maintain codebase into a scalable structure that simplified the addition of new weapon types and interactions.
+I worked on a complex weapons system refactor, re-architecting a complex and difficult-to-maintain codebase into a scalable structure that simplified the addition of new weapon types and interactions.
 This reduced technical debt, improved maintainability, and accelerated future iteration for the combat team.